entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): " The descending process ("ventral process" of Forey (1998)) of the parietal articulates with the dorsal side of the ethmosphenoid (Cloutier, 1991a, char.
+> - Clement *et al.* (2024): " The descending process ("ventral process" of Forey (1998)) of the parietal articulates with the dorsal side of the ethmosphenoid (Cloutier, 1991a, char.
 11)95.
 Forey (1981, char.
 10) mentioned that this posteroventral process braces against the basisphenoid."

 > - The coding of *Qujingodus* is ?.